 Monster MP HT 800G Home Theater PowerCenter

-When you’re TV is off, you don’t need your DVD player, surround receiver or game system turned on.
+When your TV is off, you don’t need your DVD player, surround receiver or game system turned on.
 With The Monster MP HT 800 G Home Theater PowerCenter with Monster GreenPower, you plug your TV into the green master plug on the lower right, and the outlets on the same row to the left, the GreenPower outlets, shut down automatically when the TV is turned off.
 The three outlets on the top row stay on, so you can continue to record programs on your DVR.
 In case of a power surge, you’ll get 2160 Joules of protection and an alarm will sound.
 If your powerstrip is buried at the back of your entertainment center, try the Belkin Conserve Switch Energy-Saving Surge Protector.
 It comes with a wireless remote for turning off power.